You can now buy the classic A.F.0210. strap

 One outcome of initial production has been confirmation that the original A.F.0210. strap length of about 235-250mm will probably be too small for some wrists.

 All production straps will be stamped A.F.02l0.®, as above, but without the pheon often found on original straps.

 This is how the 270mm long strap will look on a 215mm wrist.

-Prototype production of 20mm and 22mm homage straps has also begun, and these straps can be ordered as well.
+Production of 20mm and 22mm homage straps has also begun, and these straps can be ordered as well.